Verubato/framesort/README.md

 * Set keybindings to target frames based on their visually ordered representation rather than their party number.
 * Add spacing between frames.
 * Macro support for @frame targeting.
-* Supports both Retail and Wotlk.
+* Supports Retail, Wotlk, and Classic.

 ## Screenshots ##